Esri/terraformer/Readme.md

 * Respresent circles as GeoJSON Features
 * Convert to and from (Geographic Coordinates)[http://spatialreference.org/ref/epsg/4326/] and (Esri Web Mercator)[http://spatialreference.org/ref/sr-org/6928/] spatial references

-Gizipped and minified Terraformer comes to about 6kb.
+Gizipped and minified all Terraformer modules comes to about 9.6kb.
+The core library is 2.8kb and includes GeoJSON parsing, helper methods, bounding boxes and spatial reference conversions.
+Other features are available as add-in modules as needed.

 ## Testing
 Tests are written in Jasmine and can be run through `$ grunt` or `$ npm install` then `$ npm test`.
 To run the tests run the following commands to setup PhantomJS and Grunt...